 Closet space is precious, especially with dormmates.
-Make every square inch of your little clothes nook work for you with space-maximizing closet organization.
-Totally bare closets can benefit from a full closet kit complete with built-in shelving and racks.
-You could also use a small dresser in your closet to fill the bottom portion with convenient pull-out storage.
+Make every square inch of your little clothes nook work for you.
+For totally bare dorm closets, bring in a full closet kit, complete with built-in shelving and racks.
+A small dresser can typically fit in the bottom of a dorm closet to add convenient pull-out storage.

-Your dorm room walls may be prime real estate for posters and other wall decor, but convenient wall storage will add more than looks to your small space.
-When properly secured to your wall, floating shelves and cabinets are surprisingly sturdy and can hold an impressive amount of tastefully arranged books, framed photos, and other dorm decor.
+Your dorm room walls may be prime real estate for posters.
+But wall storage will add more than looks to your small space.
+Floating shelves and cabinets are surprisingly sturdy and convenient dorm organization.
+They can hold an impressive amount of books, framed photos, and other decor.

-There are even shelving options that fit perfectly in the corners of your room, letting you utilize space that would typically go to waste.
-An alternate option, if you have available floor space, is to use a tall bookcase to offer additional storage.
-Having storage that stretches upward instead of outward will keep your dorm from feeling overcrowded.
+There are even shelving options that fit perfectly in the corners of your dorm.
+That way you can utilize space that would typically go to waste.
+A tall bookcase can offer additional storage.
+One that stretches up instead of out will keep your dorm organized (and not overcrowded).

-Half the battle of staying organized in a small dorm is having a designated place for all your belongings.
-Use simple storage solutions like baskets and crates that can sit on flat surfaces, fit in bookshelves or cubbies, or slide underneath your bed.
+Half the battle of staying organized in a dorm?
+Having a designated place for all your belongings.
+Use small, simple storage solutions like baskets and crates.
+They can sit on flat surfaces, fit in bookshelves or cubbies, or slide underneath your bed.

-Not everyone has the luxury of a desk or workspace in their dorm, but if you do, then you’ll want to keep it a productive, distraction-free zone.
-Steer clear of the chaos of scattered papers and pens with simple office organization solutions for your desk.
+Not everyone has the luxury of a workspace in their dorm.
+If you do, then you’ll want to keep it a productive, distraction-free zone.
+Steer clear of the chaos of scattered papers and pens with simple dorm desk organization.

-A desktop letter tray is a perfect place to keep finished papers separated from works in progress and lecture notes.
-For something more robust, check out a full desktop organizer with room for papers, pens, envelopes, and other school supplies.
+A letter tray is perfect for keeping finished papers separate from lecture notes.
+For something more robust, check out a full desktop organizer.
+It’s got room for papers, pens, envelopes, and other school supplies.
 Don’t forget a drawer organizer to keep loose items from getting jumbled.

 Use Dual-Purpose Furniture for Seating and Storage

-Multifunctional furniture can open up storage and organization possibilities you’ve never thought of.
-Beds that feature built-in drawers underneath can eliminate the need for a dresser entirely.
-Since many dorms are already furnished with a bed, your best bet may be a standalone piece of furniture like a storage bench or ottoman.
+Multifunctional furniture opens up storage and organization possibilities you’ve never thought of.
+Beds that feature built-in drawers underneath can eliminate the need for a dresser.
+Many dorms are already furnished with a bed, so your best bet may be a standalone storage bench or ottoman.

-These useful seating options come in many styles and can be placed at the foot of a bed or along an empty wall.
+These useful dorm organization options come in many styles.
+Place them at the foot of a bed or along an empty wall for seating for visitors.
 Lift up the bench seat to reveal a roomy space that can fit your backpack, laptop, shoes, or whatever else you’d like to keep out of sight.
-The extra seating will also come in handy in case of visitors.